 Writing to Organ/Tissue Transplant Recipients and Their Families

-Arkansas Regional Organ Recovery Agency (ARORA) facilitates all correspondence between the donor family and transplant recipients.
-All correspondence is completely anonymous and identities are kept confidential unless each family signs a “release and consent” form after some written correspondence between families.
+Arkansas Regional Organ Recovery Agency (ARORA) facilitates all correspondence between the donor family and the transplant recipients.
+All correspondence is completely anonymous and identities are kept confidential until the following conditions are met:

 If you would like to write to the transplant recipients, you may send a card or letter.
 The following guidelines may assist you in deciding what type of information to include:

 • his/her hobbies or interests;

 • your family situation such as marital status, children, grandchildren;

 • Since the religion of the transplant recipient’s family is unknown, please consider

 • Do not reveal your address, city, or phone number;

 • Do not reveal the name of the hospital or city where your loved one died.

 • Place it in an unsealed, unaddressed envelope;